Linlab-slu/TSSr/README.md

         # 3221609 5131202

   Library sizes are usually different among samples.
 To provide between-sample comparability, the raw read counts of each TSS need to be scaled as tags per million mapped reads (TPM) with normalizeTSS function.
   TSSr also provides two options to exclude TSSs with a low support: "poisson" and "tpm".
-If you intend to remove TSSs with low support using the “poisson” option ["filterTSS(myTSSr, method = "poisson")], you should skip the "normalizeTSS" because the "poisson" method (method = "poisson") use the raw read count data to calculate the probability of observing k numbers of reads supporting each TSS based on the sequencing depth of the sample per the Poisson distribution.
+If you intend to remove TSSs with low support using the “poisson” option, you should skip the "normalizeTSS" because the "poisson" method (method = "poisson") use the raw read count data to calculate the probability of observing k numbers of reads supporting each TSS based on the sequencing depth of the sample per the Poisson distribution.
 Only TSSs with a significantly larger number of supporting reads than expected (default threshold p < 0.01) are considered as qualified TSSs.
 Non-significant TSSs are thus filtered by TSSr.
 TSSr will normalize the raw read counts as TPM after filtering by the "poisson" method.

+        filterTSS(myTSSr, method = "poisson")

+  If you use the "normalizeTSS" function, you may use the “filterTSS” option to remove TSSs with low support from mapped reads based on TMP value (method = "TPM"), and any TSS that has a lower TPM value than user-defined threshold "tpmLow" will be removed (default TPM threshold = 0.1).

         normalizeTSS(myTSSr)

-  If you use the "normalizeTSS" function, you may use the “filterTSS” option to remove TSSs with low support from mapped reads based on TMP value (method = "TPM"), and any TSS that has a lower TPM value than user-defined threshold "tpmLow" will be removed (default TPM threshold = 0.1).

         filterTSS(myTSSr, method = "TPM")
         myTSSr@TSSprocessedMatrix

         #           chr    pos strand  control    treat
         #      1:  chrI   1561      + 0.000000 0.194886